 The City of Mossyrock provides residents with basic general government services: law enforcement, water, sewer, streetlights, and a community center.
 Fire protection is provided by Fire District #3, public education by School District #206, burial services are available from Cemetery District #2, and library service, for a fee, is available at the Salkum branch of the Timberland Library.
 The nearest medical services are 14 miles east in Morton.
 Medical evacuation service, which uses the landing pad at 238 Mossyrock Road East.
-The school district play field for landing and take-off, is available for serious emergencies.
+For serious emergencies, the school district's play field is available for landing and take-off.